icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/OOP : Object-Oriented Programming.md

 doggo.makeSound();  // "A dog barks!", overriden

-Animal katto = new Cat(); // upcasting cat.makeSound(); //"A cat meows and hisses!", overriden
+Animal katto = new Cat(); // upcasting katto.makeSound(); //"A cat meows and hisses!", overriden
 ```